-RS232 and Ethernet connectors are located on the rear panel of the T701/T701H.
+RS232 and Ethernet (option in the N701) connectors are located on the rear panel.
 A selector switch is installed between them to connect either Ethernet (10 Mbit) or RS232, but not both simultaneously.
 Also, when the RS232 port is used, a switch is available to select between DTC/DCE (Section 5.1.1).
 Connectivity LEDs will light to confirm that RS232 and/or Ethernet cables are connected; indication of activity is described in Section 5.

-5 COMMUNICATIONS SETUP & OPERATION (T-SERIES ONLY)
+5 COMMUNICATIONS SETUP & OPERATION

-This section provides RS232 and Ethernet communications configuration instructions.
+This section provides RS232 and Ethernet communications (N701 option) configuration instructions.

-The Models T701 and T701H are equipped with a communications board that allows connection between a computer or a digital data acquisition system.
+The rear panel communications board allows connection between a computer or a digital data acquisition system.
 The communications port uses either MODBUS RTU for the RS232 port or MODBUS TCP/IP for the Ethernet port which allows communication between a wide variety of devices and networks.

 Note that when one communications port is in use, the other is disabled.
-For RS232 communications (Section 5.1), set the rear panel Ethernet RS232 Selector Switch (Figure 3-3) to RS232, or for Ethernet communications (Section 5.2), set the switch to ETHERNET.
+For RS-232 communications (Section 5.1), set the rear panel Ethernet RS232 Selector Switch (Figure 3-2) to RS232, or for Ethernet communications (Section 5.2), set the switch to ETHERNET.

-5.1 RS232 Communications
+5.1 RS232 COMMUNICATIONS